Aaron-Bopp/TIM/40_Evergreens/Are humans special.md

 For most of [[history]], the answer to this questions was invariably yes.
 From [[Judaism]] to [[natural-law religions]], belief that human's are special, placed in special place in the universe, was impossible to imagine otherwise.
-This belief resulted in the murder of Gallileo.
+This belief resulted in the murder of Galileo.

 > ![[books - Sapiens#^308819740]]